Do you remember when we picked words for the year? I mean, to be fair, I never did this but many of my friends did… Bloom. Inspire. Present. You know…

 I guess that’s two words.
 Do you like that segue?

-Lauren and Cody however, have been intimate weddinging before it was trending. 😉
+Lauren and Cody however, have been micro weddinging before it was trending.
+You’re welcome. 😉

 When I first met Lauren and her amazing family, I fell in love.
 Seriously, one of those, you guys are the cutest people and I MUST be a part of your wedding day moments… It’s hard to put into words just what I saw in them, but there was just such a genuineness in every interaction.
 These are the kind of people that I moved to the midwest to find.
 Down to earth, care about your neighbor, make-sure-they-order vegan-donuts-and-specialty-local-roast-coffee-for-our-trip-home kinda people.
 I promise I liked them before the baked goods and coffee.
 Seriously.